detsutut/ARPAdataHarm/README.md

-# ARPAdataHarm
+# ARPA Data Harmonization
-ARPA Lombardy data harmonization
+This repository contains a R script which can be used to merge and harmonize weather/pollution data coming from multiple sources on the ARPA Lombardy portal.